eleniums/gohost/README.md

 // start the server
 err := hoster.ListenAndServe()
 if err != nil {
-	log.Fatalf("unable to start the server: %v", err)
+	log.Fatalf("Unable to start the server: %v", err)
 }
 ```